-Further guidance can also be obtained from the Licence and Assurance Manager within the SP Energy Networks Network Planning and Regulation Department.
+Further guidance can also be obtained from the SPEN Revenue, Assurance and Regulatory Economics Manager within the SPEN Network Planning and Regulation Department.
+All queries should be sent to the following mailbox:

-• susan.bradshaw@spenergynetworks.co.uk
+• businessseparation@spenergynetworks.co.uk

-The following supplementary policies are available for ScottishPower employees on the SP Compliance Division area of the ScottishPower intranet portal (Iberdrola Group > Our areas and businesses > SP Compliance Division):
+The following supplementary policies are available for ScottishPower employees on the SP Compliance Division area of the employee portal (Iberdrola Group > Our areas and businesses > SP Compliance Division):

-- Code of Ethics (Article D.18 covers business separation requirements); and - ScottishPower Code of Conduct and Disciplinary Rules
+- Code of Ethics (Article D.18 covers business separation requirements); and - ScottishPower Code of Conduct and Disciplinary Rules.